Saddek/tvshows/README.md

 Any error will be logged to `tvshows/log/error.log`.

+You can specify the port and/or bind address:

+    python run.py 8080
+    python run.py 127.0.0.1 8080

 You can also run in debug mode in order to see the errors in your browser and use Werkzeug's debug console :

 	DEBUG=1 python run.py